mircealungu/mircea/notes/Npm-vs-StackOverflow-vs-ChatGPT.md

-# npm vs. SO vs. ChatGPT - How to decide which code to trust?
+# Copilot, ChatGPT, StackOverflow, npm - How to decide whose code to use?

 A.D.
 2024 a front-end developer will often want to write code to detect whether his application runs on a mobile, or not.
 There are multiple solutions available to them: